pmean/build-website/text/05/bayesian.md

 output: html_document
 ---
 I editorialized a year ago about this on the evidence-based Health List.
-\"Should proponents of EBM be concerned about understanding the Bayesian philosophy?
-In my opinion, no. I think we\'ll gradually see Bayesian philosophy creep in to the design and analysis of clinical trials.
+"Should proponents of EBM be concerned about understanding the Bayesian philosophy?
+In my opinion, no. I think we'll gradually see Bayesian philosophy creep in to the design and analysis of clinical trials.
 For example, there are good Bayesian solutions, I understand, to the tricky issue of early stopping of clinical trials.
 But I doubt that we will see